wp-plugins/reduce-bounce-rate/readme.txt

 This plugin sets this straight.
 It will tell Google Analytics every 10 seconds that your visitor is still on the page and on top of that it will also let Google know there was some interaction on the page.

 This plugin makes use of Google's Event Tracking API and is totally accepted by Google.
-The result are more accurate Time on Site and Bounce Rate statistics.
+The results are more accurate Time on Site and Bounce Rate statistics.

 Simple and effective.
 Out-of-the-box.